DhiWise/HackerRankMobileApp/README.md

     flutter run

-#### 2. Set Account URL In Following Files

-Create Slack Webhooks API account from https://api.slack.com/apps?new_app=1 and add URL which is generated from Slack at "lib/data/apiClient/api_client.dart" => "https://hooks.slack.com/services/[your slack webhook setups url]"
+#### 2. Set Token and Cookie in following file to access feature of Profile and Bookmark

 <div>
   <h1 align="center">Getting Started with Flutter 🚀 </h1>